No Child Left Behind Act: Children with disabilities

-NCLB includes incentives to reward schools showing progress for students with disabilities and other measures to fix or provide students with alternative options than schools not meeting the needs of the disabled population.
-The law is written so that the scores of students with IEPs (Individualized Education Plans) and 504 plans are counted just as other students' scores are counted.
-Schools have argued against having disabled populations involved in their AYP measurements because they claim that there are too many variables involved.
+NCLB included incentives to reward schools showing progress for students with disabilities and other measures to fix or provide students with alternative options than schools not meeting the needs of the disabled population.
+The law was written so that the scores of students with IEPs (Individualized Education Plans) and 504 plans were counted just as other students' scores are counted.
+Some schools argued against having disabled populations involved in their AYP measurements because they claim that there are too many variables involved.

 Aligning the Individuals with Disabilities Education Act

 Stemming from the Education for All Handicapped Children Act (EAHCA) of 1975, the Individuals with Disabilities Education Act (IDEA) was enacted in its first form in 1991, and then reenacted with new education aspects in 2006 (although still referred to as IDEA 2004).
 It kept the EAHCA requirements of free and accessible education for all children.
 The 2004 IDEA authorized formula grants to states and discretionary grants for research, technology, and training.
 It also required schools to use research-based interventions to assist students with disabilities.

 The amount of funding each school would receive from its "Local Education Agency" for each year would be divided by the number of children with disabilities and multiplied by the number of students with disabilities participating in the schoolwide programs.